Skip To Main Content

 Conduct Standards

-Students will be expected to conduct themselves in a manner fitting their age level and maturity, in a manner that will not impede on the orderly conduct of district schools, and will be expected to respect the rights of others on district property, including, but not limited to, district owned/leased/chartered vehicles, at school-sponsored events, and off-campus when student conduct has or is reasonably predicted to have a substantially disruptive effect on district operations and/or the educational environment.
+Learners will be expected to conduct themselves in a manner fitting their age level and maturity, in a manner that will not impede on the orderly conduct of district schools, and will be expected to respect the rights of others on district property, including, but not limited to, district owned/leased/chartered vehicles, at school-sponsored events, on field trips, and in other off-campus settings when learner conduct has or is reasonably predicted to have a substantially disruptive effect on district operations and/or the educational environment.

 Disciplinary Standards

 Consequences for misconduct will be fair and developmentally appropriate in light of the circumstances.
-The Superintendent shall develop age-appropriate disciplinary standards in consultation with principals and other applicable district personnel.
+The Superintendent shall develop age-appropriate disciplinary standards in consultation with building principals and other appropriate district personnel.
 In addition, the Superintendent shall develop administrative regulations to assist administrators/their designees with investigating potential conduct violations.

-Disciplinary policies, procedures, and guidelines will be identical in content district wide , including:
+Disciplinary policies, procedures, and guidelines need not be identical in content district-wide but must:

-• identical content for all district elementary schools;
+1. Be identical in content for all district elementary schools;

-• identical content for all district middle schools;
+2. Be identical in content for all district middle schools;

-• identical content for all district high schools.
+3. Be identical in content for all district high schools (except alternative high school programs).

 Disciplinary Standards for Special Education Students

-District employees are required to comply with the Individuals with Disabilities Education Act when responding to violations of student conduct standards by special education students.
+District employees are required to comply with the Individuals with Disabilities Education Act (IDEA) when responding to violations of learner conduct standards by special education learners.

 Prohibited Disciplinary Actions

-The Board recognizes that reasonable physical force may occasionally be necessary to guard the safety and well being of students or employees or to deliver a student to an administrator’s office; however, the use of corporal punishment, defined as the willful infliction of pain on a student, is not allowed in the West Fargo Public School District.
-Corporal punishment does not include action taken by an employee for self-defense, protection of persons or property, obtaining possession of a weapon or other dangerous object, to quell a verbal disturbance, for the preservation of order, or pain or discomfort caused by athletic competition or recreational activities voluntarily engaged in by a student.
+The District recognizes that reasonable physical force may occasionally be necessary to guard the safety and well-being of learners or employees; however, the use of corporal punishment, defined as the willful infliction of physical pain on a learner, is not allowed in the West Fargo School District.
+Corporal punishment does not include action taken by an employee for self-defense, protection of persons or property, obtaining possession of a weapon or other dangerous object, to quell a verbal disturbance, for the preservation of order, or pain or discomfort caused by athletic competition or recreational activities voluntarily engaged in by a learner.

 Complaints alleging that a district employee inflicted corporal punishment will be dealt with in accordance with school board policy on personnel complaints.